josipursan/ML/Supervised Machine Learning: Regression and Classification/W2/Notes.md

 &nbsp;&nbsp;&nbsp;&nbsp;`for j in range(0, 16) : `
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`w[j] = w[j] - alpha*d[j]`

--using vectorization, we can use can clean, pretty line of code, which also makes the code maintenance easier :
+-using vectorization, we can use a clean, pretty line of code, which also makes the code maintenance easier :
 &nbsp;&nbsp;&nbsp; $\vec{w}$ = $\vec{w}$ - 0.1* $\vec{d}$
 -in python : `w = w - 0.1*d`